chuongmep/bim42.github.io/_posts/2020-06-20-five-nodes.md

 description: Five list nodes for Dynamo
 ---

-The following nodes where quite mysterious to me and I had never used them, preferring to fall back on C# code when list manipulations where becoming too complex.
+The following nodes were quite mysterious to me and I had never used them, preferring to fall back on C# code when list manipulations were becoming too complex.
 While I was working on a curriculum for teaching Dynamo, I had to look harder at them and realized how powerful they can be.

-So here are Five list nodes that I can’t live without by now
+So here are five list nodes that I can’t live without by now

 * [List.SortByKey](#listsortbykey)
 * [List.GroupByKey](#listgroupbykey)